Nordic Biker War: 1996: The conflict escalates

 A Bandidos prospect was seriously injured when Bandidos and Hells Angels in two cars engaged in a gunfight in central Helsingborg on 5 March 1996.

 On 10 March 1996, the Hells Angels carried out a twin attack on Bandidos members at Copenhagen Airport and Oslo Airport, Fornebu.
 Members of both clubs were attending events in Helsinki and found themselves on the same flights as they returned to their respective cities in Denmark and Norway, allowing the Hells Angels to formulate at ambush at both airports.
 At Copenhagen, two Bandidos members, a prospect and a hangaround were shot, resulting in the death of Uffe Lindenskov Larsen, president of the club's Dalby-based "Southside" chapter.
+Jan Anderson of the Swedish Bandidos told a journalist that he saw between 8-10 Hells Angels came out of a car in the parking lot to start shooting into the bus that he and the other Bandidods were in.
 Bandidos Norway president Lars Harnes was wounded in a shooting at Oslo.
+Commander Jørgensen stated of the Larsen murder: "It was a very good professional job, like a military operation.
+The Hells Angels are not like the Bandidos, who are kamikaze pilots.
+The Hells Angels always try to measure out the pros and cons, what is good, what is bad.
+The Bandidos have recruited the worst of the worst.
+The scum.
+But that made them extremely strong.
+So there was retaliation after retaliation".
+Sher and Marsden wrote that "the Bandidos just blasted away in apparent indiscriminate attacks" while "the Hells Angels, if anything, showed themselves to be more strategically aware.
+They appeared to plot their attacks with the aim of decapitating the Bandidos".

 Six Danish Hells Angels members and associates were sentenced to a total of fifty-three years' imprisonment, and one was given a life sentence, for the Copenhagen attack, while Hells Angels Oslo chapter president Torkjell "Rotta" ("Rat") Alsaker was sentenced to three years' for the shooting at Fornebu airport.
 The airport shootings marked the beginning of the most violent phase of the Nordic Biker War.

 An unexploded hand grenade was discovered outside the clubhouse of the Bandidos' chapter in Drammen, Norway on 21 March 1996.